christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 in the eyes of the media.
 For many, this was just the smaller version to the Maidan protests and clashes in Ukraine.

+The UN on the other hand understood the dire state of affairs in the baltics.
-As a reaction to the deteriorating situation, a [UN peacekeeping operation](#unfibal) was established to aid police forces.
+As a reaction, a [UN peacekeeping operation](#unfibal) was established to aid police forces.
 The mission is mainly composed of bangladeshi and african troops and was largely well received as a mediating third party.

 #### 2016 - Outbreak of war